paulwhellinger/capstone/README.md

 ## Overview
 Bellabeat is a health-focused tech company specializing in fitness products for women founded by Urška Sršen in 2013.
 They sell a variety of fitness trackers meant for gathering information on the wearers' activity, sleep and stress.
-Their main products include the leaf tracker, a stylish wellness tracker that can be worn as a bracelet, necklace or clip; Time, a wellness tracker tha takes the look of a classic time piece; and the Bellabeat App, a smartphone app that houses all of the trackers data and helps the user better understand their current habits so they can make better, healthier decisions.
+Their main products include the leaf tracker, a stylish wellness tracker that can be worn as a bracelet, necklace or clip; Time, a wellness tracker that takes the look of a classic time piece; and the Bellabeat App, a smartphone app that houses all of the trackers data and helps the user better understand their current habits so they can make better, healthier decisions.

-Sršen has tasked our team with analyzing smart device usage data so that we can provide insight on how consumers our using non-Bellabeat smart devices.
-We will analyize the data provided and produce insights that will help the Bellabeat marketing strategy.
+Sršen has tasked our team with analyzing smart device usage data so that we can provide insight on how consumers are using non-Bellabeat smart devices.
+We will analyze the data provided and produce insights that will help the Bellabeat marketing strategy.
 ## Ask

 **Business Task:** Analyze the data provided and produce insights into smart device usages to the marketing team at Bellabeat that will help the company grow on the international stage.